Xakkusu/hangman-game/README.md

 - With every new user the leaderboard will be updated when the user either choses it in the game menu or after winning a game.
 - The way the data is retrieved, displayed and what the user can do afterwards is the same as [above](#leaderboard).

+### Future Features
+- Allowing the user to enter possible titles as well.
+- Adding more categories.
+- Adding difficulty levels to the categories.

 ## DATA MODEL
+DO I NEED THIS IF I DO NOT HAVE CLASSES???

 ## TESTING
+### PEP8

+### Input Testing

 ### User Stories Testing
 #### First Time User Goals